tingyuyang/Python_Projects/README.md

 a* will be the specification of the project

-a*_work will be the python file for the project
+a*_work will be the python coding file for the project